-- Minimum of five years on-the-job experience in feeder MOS validated by NCOERs
+- Minimum 60 months of experience in the PMOS documented by NCOERs is preferred.

-- MOS competency and technical ability must be clearly stated on the NCOER
+- PMOS competency and technical ability must be clearly stated on the NCOER

 - Supervisory capacity (leadership) in MOS by position or assignments

-- Bullets must identify that the NCO has knowledge and experience in operating the Standard Army Ammunition Systems- Modernized (SAAS-MOD), experience in the handling, disposition and accounting of Ammunition
+- Bullets must identify that the NCO was responsible or has experience in operating the Standard Army Ammunition Systems- Modernized (SAAS-MOD), experience in the handling, disposition and accounting of Ammunition.

 - Ability to lead and perform at a higher level in a stressful demanding environment